 The sad reality is that accomplishing New Year’s resolutions is harder than it should be.
 But that’s also typically because we don’t use the right strategy.

-Today, let’s kick off the year by going over how you can stick to your resolutions.
+Today, let’s kick off the year by going over some of our Faxburner tips for sticking to your resolutions.

 Know WHY You Want to Accomplish Each Resolution

 Before you write a resolution, consider why it’s important to you.
 Without knowing the why behind your resolutions, you won’t be as motivated to stay with them.

 If you just decide “I want to pay off my debt,” you may stick to it, or you may return to your old habits after your initial motivation wears off.

 However, if you decide you want to pay off your debt so that you can: